 - Student writers need to learn to consider their audience, to think outside themselves.
 Statements like "I believe" draw focus from the audience to place it on the author.

 - There is always an "I" in writing.
 In other words, texts always come from a certain person, perspective, and bias.
 Avoiding "I" cannot erase that situatedness.

 - Using "I" can demonstrate your original contribution to a subject.
 Stating "I argue" is a common way to create a thesis because it explicitly tells the audience what the paper will assert.

 - Authors can purposefully shift focus to themselves as a persuasive method.

-- Using "I" can create strong and direct sentence structure (e.g. I analyzed the language of The New York Times.), while avoiding "I" can sometimes create cumbersome prose (e.g. The language of The New York Times article was analyzed.)
+- Using "I" can create strong and direct sentence structure (e.g. I analyzed the language of The New York Times.).
+In contrast, avoiding "I" can sometimes create cumbersome prose (e.g. The language of The New York Times article was analyzed.)

 Bing, Janet.
 "Killing Us Softly: Ambiguous Markers of Power and Solidarity."
 Cultural Performances: Proceedings of the Third Berkeley Women and Language Conference.
 April 1994.
 44-49.